 A full biomechanics assessment is undertaken to diagnose all causes of a patient’s lower limb abnormality.

 Weight bearing and non-weight bearing examinations examinations are undertaken to assess the patient’s static and dynamic posture and function.

 Multiple 3D scanning methods are used to produce accurate measurements and a complete image of your feet contouring in all aspects.
 This will form the base template for your custom orthotics.

 Our Podiatrists will handcraft the base 3D orthotic template, making modifications to correct a patient’s specific biomechanical deficit.
 Once the design is complete, we send the specifications to an accredited orthotics lab in Australia where the customised foot orthotics will be produced.

 Our custom foot orthotics are a pillar of our commitment to patient care.
 We guarantee your orthotics from material defects and design mistakes, and will spare no expense at ensuring quality.
-Our process also includes regular follow-up appointments reserved for you to monitor the long-term treatment outcome with your orthotic devices.
+Our process also includes regular follow-up appointments reserved for you to monitor the ongoing progress with your orthotic devices.